Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt1.md

 ["Comes with the territory, mate,"] Ian replied. ["We’re the galactic bogeymen, you and me."]

-["…Yeah.
+["...Yeah.
 Feels good knowin’ we can kick their tails, though."]

 Wilde looked down at Bruuk and smiled. ["Together, yeah."]